Skip to main content

 Configuring the Cache

-DefaultHttpClientCache cache = new DefaultHttpClientCache(1, TimeUnit.HOURS);
+DefaultHttpClientCache cache = new DefaultHttpClientCache(1, TimeUnit.DAYS);

 HttpClientAccessor.setHttpClientCache(cache);